Kimax89/BCHC-rpc-explorer/README.md

 #### SSO authentication

 You can configure SSO authentication similar to what ThunderHub and RTL provide.
-To enable it, make sure `BTCEXP_BASIC_AUTH_PASSWORD` is **not** set and set `BTCEXP_SSO_TOKEN_FILE` to point to a file write-accessible by btc-rpc-explorer.
+To enable it, make sure `BTCEXP_BASIC_AUTH_PASSWORD` is **not** set and set `BTCEXP_SSO_TOKEN_FILE` to point to a file write-accessible by bchc-rpc-explorer.
-Then to access btc-rpc-explorer, your SSO provider needs to read the token from this file and set it in URL parameter `token`.
+Then to access bchc-rpc-explorer, your SSO provider needs to read the token from this file and set it in URL parameter `token`.
 For security reasons the token changes with each login, so the SSO provider needs to read it each time!

 After successfull access with the token a cookie is used for authentication, so you don't have to worry about it anymore.